-You can be held responsible if your child repeatedly gets into trouble or if you don’t take reasonable steps to control their behaviour.
+You can be held responsible if your child repeatedly gets into trouble or if you do not take reasonable steps to control their behaviour.

 You could be: